-- The Simmons program provides the opportunity to complete the Didactic Program in Dietetics post baccalaureate certificate, the academic requirements for obtaining the credentials to become a registered dietitian and obtain a Master of Science Degree in Nutrition and Health Promotion.
-This option requires the completion of additional undergraduate courses. - Simmons offers a special opportunity for Tufts University students who wish to complete the Didactic Program in Dietetics Certificate and to Brigham and Women's Hospital and Beth Israel Deaconess Medical Center Dietetic Interns interested in applying to the M.S. program.
+- The Simmons program provides the opportunity to complete the Didactic Program in Dietetics post baccalaureate certificate, the academic requirements for obtaining the credentials to become a registered dietitian.
+This option requires the completion of additional undergraduate courses. - Simmons offers a special opportunity for Tufts University students who wish to complete the Didactic Program in Dietetics Certificate and to Brigham and Women's Hospital, Beth Israel Deaconess Medical Center and Massachusetts General Hospital Dietetic Interns interested in applying to the M.S. program.
 Call the Office of Admission (617-521-2605) for more information. - The Simmons Program also offers the option to complete a Certificate in Sports Nutrition.
 Specific requirements can be found later in the catalog in the section "Online Certificate in Sports Nutrition.